traefik/traefik/docs/content/providers/swarm.md

 Defines a default docker network to use for connections to all containers.

-!!! tip "Per-container network override"

-    This option can be overridden on a per-container basis with the `traefik.docker.network` label.
+This option can be overridden on a per-container basis with the `traefik.docker.network` [routing label](../routing/providers/swarm.md#traefikdockernetwork).

-    Note that the dynamic configuration label uses the `docker` term, not `swarm` like the static configuration provider.

-    Those migrating from v2 should therefore take caution not to replace all instances of `docker` in their configuration or labels.
+!!! warning
+    The Docker Swarm provider still uses the same per-container mechanism as the Docker provider, so therefore the label still uses the `docker` keyword intentionally.

 ```yaml tab="File (YAML)"
 providers: